 - Shred a BBQ chicken breast (skin removed) into an Asian slaw with fresh lime and coriander and roll up in lettuce cups.
 1 medium 150g grilled chicken breast has 45g of protein.

 Opt for a protein snack when you get the munchies, or after a workout.
-Check out our range of protein bars - all free of artificial colourings, flavourings and preservatives.

 - Make your own sweet and savoury snack with chopped fresh dates and 30g of almonds which has 6 grams of protein.

 - Spread natural peanut butter on celery sticks.
 1 tbsp has 6 grams of protein.

 - Munch on nuts or dried fava beans.
 1 tbsp has 5 grams of protein.

 High-quality protein helps promote muscle repair, recovery and regeneration after physical activity.
 There’s around an hour after a workout to pep up with protein to promote optimal recovery so you bounce back with less stiffness and soreness – ready to go again the next day.
 The perfect snack combo combines protein for repair, nutritious carbs for refuelling and fluids to rehydrate.

 How to follow a high protein diet

 Some people can find it difficult to eat enough protein, so you might need to put a bit of thought and preparation in to following a high protein diet plan.
 Start by working out your personalised protein needs, then make sure you're planning healthy, balanced meals and snacks.
 It might help to start writing in a food diary to keep you on track!

 When you’re looking at protein content of a packaged food, you can easily check the nutritional information panel to get an exact count.
 But when it comes to fresh, whole foods, knowing the protein content is a bit trickier.
 Here’s a guide to help with some common portions of protein.